SolerSoft/Refract/docs/index.md

 This button saves your settings and shuts down Refract.

 ## Improving Performance
-By far the most important impact on performance is everything that happens *before* Refract gets involved.
-This means it's important to make sure your OS, the game itself and ReGlass are all highly optimized before starting Refract.
+By far the biggest impact on performance is everything that happens *before* Refract gets involved.
+Since Refract can only use resources that aren't already in use, it's very important to optimize your OS, the game and ReGlass before starting Refract.

 ### OS Optimization

 1. I know this goes without saying, but do make sure you have the latest graphics driver installed.
 1. Set Windows Desktop to 1920 x 1080.
 Games that use "Fullscreen Windowed" might render at lower resolutions, but their output is then scaled to desktop resolution.
 High Desktop resolutions take *significantly* longer to capture, which reduces the total frame rate possible in Refract.
 1. Close extra programs running in the background or System Tray.
-These might consume CPU cycles that Refract could otherwise leverage.
+These might consume CPU cycles that Refract could otherwise use.

 ### Game Optimization